FORMER DUPORTS TIP

 Harris goes on to state to the Black Country Development Corporation that

 “The bulk of the surface fills within the Duport Tip contain dangerous and obnoxious materials.
 Any scheme involving excavation, moving or removal of such materials should provide sufficient safeguards to protect the adjoining housing estate against dust and gases from dangerous and obnoxious waste.
 Potentially dangerous materials such as asbestos will require special licences before it is disturbed.
 The Health and Safety Executive should be consulted regarding their special requirements.”

 Duport Properties Ltd and Duport Services Ltd dissolved 7/6/91 along with Duport Property Developments ltd, thus the polluter had not paid a penny towards the remediation of the area.

 Someone should have been prosecuted for the manner in which this site became an unsanctioned, unregulated toxic hazardous waste dump- most notably all the directors of “Duport Properties Limited”.
 All those serving on the West Midlands County council from the incompetent Ken Harvey and those who followed him, and the councillors who nodded their heads like dogs should hold them in shame- because one can have nothing but contempt for their decision making and lack of scrutiny as to what the hell was occurring from such a “commercial” cowboy tipping operation- much of it illegal.

-It is no use anyone trying to claim that Birlee industrial who became “Mintworth” were not party to all of this and unaware of it.
-Duport Properties and their activities, as has been demonstrated were directly linked throughout this period and they shared land, legal advisors, as well as consultants during this period.
+It is no use anyone trying to claim that Birlee Industrial Ltd who became “Mintworth” were not party to all of this and unaware of it.
+Duport Properties Ltd and their charlatan con-artist “random tipping” activities and fake landscape and remediation enterprise, as has been demonstrated were directly linked throughout this period, and they shared land, legal advisors, as well as consultants during this period.

 One has to seriously question the professional integrity and morality of Johnson Poole and Bloomer as a consultant at this time for participating in such a shambles of environmental pollution.
-They are equally culpable.
+They are equally culpable, and the evidence is there to demonstrate this.

-Unfortunately , things would little improve into the 1990’s.
+Unfortunately, things would little improve into the 1990’s with this most rotten of tips.